agabhi017/Learning-C-/Static/Readme.md

 ### Static inside a class/struct definition

-* Static variables.membert functions are accessed by using the class name/scope and not through an object/class instantiation.
+* Static variables/member functions are accessed by using the class name/scope and not through an object/class instantiation.

 #### Static Variables
 * Static variables inside a class/struct share a common memory across all the instances of that class.